patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 ## source code tree
 * The root directory of the source code contains the main files.
 * LIB directory contains the source code for the "unconfigured" libraries.
-* The LIBSRC directory contains the configured libraries.
+* The LIBCFG directory contains the configured libraries.
 Each file (.O.S extension) includes one or more of the files from the LIB directory.
 Only that .O.S file needs to be created/modified and assembled.
 ## Libraries organisation (in LIB directory)
 Each library consists of 3 files:
 * The source file (.S), contains the code of all sub-routines.
 This files must be included (USE) if you do not use the linker.
 If the linker is used the file must not be included.